ManosKelig/TriviaFight-Web-Based-Quiz-Game/readme.md

 ## Video Demo:  [https://youtu.be/9_tWAWa9wmE](https://youtu.be/9_tWAWa9wmE)
 ## Description:

 TriviaFight is a fun web-based quiz game for 1 to 2 players.
-It uses questions from the [Open Trivia Database](https://opentdb.com/) and players can choose from a wide range of categories as well as the difficulty of the questions.
+It uses questions from the [Open Trivia Database](https://opentdb.com/) API and players can choose from a wide range of categories as well as the difficulty of the questions.

 There is a "single player" mode where a player answers a set number of questions trying to get more correct than incorrect answers and also a "multiplayer" mode where players take turns on the same device trying to score more correct answers than the other player.
 The questions follow a "multiple choice" and "true/false" format.